| | |

 Glazed Gingerbread Muffins

 I’ve seen gingerbread muffins with lemon glaze on several websites and wondered how that combination would taste.
-I found a recipe for glazed gingerbread muffins on Sally’s Baking Addiction that looked tasty, so decided to make a batch.
-The muffins were super easy to throw together and tasted wonderful with the lemon glaze.
-My family said the recipe is a keeper–my daughter loved the muffins with lots of lemon glaze while my husband and son both preferred them plain.
+I found a recipe for glazed gingerbread muffins on Sally’s Baking Addiction that looked tasty, so I decided to make a batch.
+The muffins were easy to throw together and tasted wonderful with the lemon glaze.
+My family said the recipe is a keeper–my daughter loved the muffins with lots of lemon glaze, while my husband and son both preferred them plain.

 Glazed Gingerbread Muffins